SansonSebastiano/Master-Thesis/papers_summary_XAI_AD.md

 Two-stage process:

 1. *Training* - building iTrees using sub-samples of the training set
-2. *Testing* - test instrances through iTrees to obtain an anomaly score for each instance
+2. *Testing* - test instances through iTrees to obtain an anomaly score for each instance

 ### Training stage